pnlbwh/pnlpipe/README.md

     eval `./pnlpipe <pipeline> env -p 2`  # or eval $(./pnlpipe <pipeline> env -p 2)

+# `pnlscripts`

+`pnlscripts` is a directory of PNL specific scripts that implement various pipeline steps.
+The PNL pipelines call these scripts at each step.

 # Writing your own pipelines

 A pipeline is a directed acyclic graph (DAG) of dependencies.
 Here's a diagram